AstarNetwork/plasmdocs/PlasmTestnet/DesignOverview.md

 - major upgrade
 - minor runtime patch

-Runtime upgrade is acceptable for minor patches, end users should not notice a change of this upgrade.
-It’s an easy way to introduce small non breakable features / patches for the network.

 For the major upgrade the high version number is changed and testnet version is increased.
 This mean that testnet started from scratch.
 Major updates could be used for introducing breakable features or blockchain wipes for network participants' resource-saving.

+Runtime upgrade is acceptable for minor patches, end-users should not notice a change of this upgrade.
+It’s an easy way to introduce small, non breakable features/patches for the network.

 # Dusty Plasm